CATEM1NAL/PD2-Criminal-Dawn/FAQ.md

 ### The fuck is a Perma-Skill/Perk?
 Basically a progressive line of upgrades.
 The Perma-Perks are the universal perk cards (with the final one being an upgraded Walk-In Closet (which is actually just Fully Loaded)).
-The skills are organised in such a way that they give you generally useful abilities, for example the second skill allows you to bag bodies and the third skill allows you to intimidate cops.
+The Perma-Skills are organised in such a way that they give you generally useful abilities, for example the second Perma-Skill allows you to bag bodies and the third Perma-Skill allows you to intimidate cops.

 ### Those are some weird numbers.
 I was leaning into PAYDAY 2's playing card motif, so the perks and skills add up to 21.